- SMTP protocol

 If there are pending emails, and the "Disable the email spooler" option is checked, the emails will not be lost: the administrator continues to send them, but the spooler will not accept any new emails.

-: The asynchronous mode can only be used when opening a session on an SMTP server (function EmailStartSMTPSession
+: The asynchronous mode can only be used when starting a session on an SMTP server (EmailStartSMTPSession

 ).
 The asynchronous mode is ignored in all other cases.